 Are you ever tempted to visit somewhere spooky or to try a ghost tour?
 The US has a rich history of conflict, death, disaster, and disease, with creepy tales of hauntings, bone-chilling ghost stories, and creepy supernatural events.

 Some of the spooky places are in cities, and others are more rural, but they all have creepy credentials to satisfy the most ardent ghost hunter.
 If you’re keen to discover the top haunted places in America, this article is for you!

-If you’re not able to visit America at the moment, here are the 14 spookiest places to visit in Europe.
+If you cannot visit America, here are the 14 spookiest places to visit in Europe.

 The Most Haunted Places in the US

-These are 11 of the most haunted places in the US to explore, with recommendations, local knowledge, and tips from top travel bloggers.
+These are 11 of the most haunted places in the US to explore, with recommendations, local knowledge, and tips for what not to miss.

 1. Alcatraz Island, California

-World-famous Alcatraz is widely considered one of the most haunted places in America.
-Alcatraz was a maximum-security, minimum-privilege island prison in operation from 1933 to 1963.
+World-famous Alcatraz is widely considered one of the most haunted places in the United States.
+Alcatraz was a maximum-security, minimum-privilege island prison from 1933 to 1963.
 The prison was used to hold America’s worst prisoners – those considered too infamous or too dangerous for other high-security prisons.

 Alcatraz is also well-known for the escape attempt in 1962 by four prisoners.
 The FBI files on the escape remain open, with the fate of three of the four escapees still unknown (one never escaped from the island).
 Whether the prisoners perished or survived has been hotly debated for decades.

 The ultimate way to experience the chilling atmosphere of Alcatraz is to take a night tour because the number of visitors is strictly limited.

 One of the highlights of your trip will be your visit to the Cell House, which is incredibly creepy once the crowds have departed and the sun has gone down.

 The most haunted parts of the Cell House at Alcatraz are